crispgm/read-track/README.md

 - Simple API Endpoints with easy-to-setup bookmarklet and iOS shortcut.
 - Multiple verb support: read, skim, unread, and skip.
-- HTTP Basic Auth single user system.
+- Designated for single user with Auth0 login.
-- Admin Pages for Statistics.
+- Dashboard with statistical data.

 ## Dev